đ§± Core Concepts

 - Metadata â File record created in database with status

-pending - Queue â Processing job dispatched via Upstash QStash
+pending - Queue â Processing job dispatched via Upstash QStash or bunqueue

 - Embedding â Each chunk converted to a 1536-dimension vector